Rustic Table Lamp

 - Mitre Saw

-Note that a circular saw can perform the same tasks as a table saw and mitre saw.
+Note that a circular saw can perform the same tasks as a table or miter saw.
 It is much easier to rip wood using a table saw, so a table saw is recommended for ripping.
-However, a circular saw can replace a mitre saw for cutting the lengths of the pieces if you don't own a mitre saw.
+However, a circular saw can replace a miter saw for cutting the lengths of the pieces if you don't own a miter saw.
 The wood that you will need is as follows:

 - Three 6' cedar or redwood fence boards (1x4) with the fewest knots (unless you like very rustic).

-The base of the lamp is made of four 1x3.25-inch x 18-inch pieces of wood (the fence material); each mitred 45° on the inside so that when the pieces are attached, you don't see any of the edges of the material.
+The base of the lamp is made of four 1x3.25-inch x 16-inch pieces of wood (the fence material), each with a 45° bevel angle on the inside so that when the pieces are attached, you don't see any of the edges of the material.

-Using a miter saw or circular saw, cut off 1 or 2 inches of one of the new beveled 1x3.25 inch rips to square up one end.
+Use a miter or circular saw to cut off 1 or 2 inches of one of the new beveled 1x3.25-inch rips to square up one end.
 Measure 16 inches from the squared end and cut it.
-Repeat this process to create three more 1x3.25-inch x 18-inch pieces.
-Assemble the four pieces together with a brad stapler.
+Repeat this process to create three more 1x3.25-inch x 16-inch pieces.
+Assemble the four pieces with a finish nailer.
 You can apply a little carpenter's glue to the joints before nailing them together.
-This will make the body much stronger when it dries.
+The glue will strengthen the lamp body.

-Attach the 1x4s to the base of the lamp, flush at the bottom, with a brad stapler using 1.25 inch brads.
+Attach the 1x4 trim to the base of the lamp, flush at the bottom, with an air nailer using 1.25-inch finish nails.

-Use the new 1x1.75 inch material to trim out the lower part of the lamp, using the same method as the previous step (flush at the bottom).
-Be sure to position the ripped side of the 1x1.75 material facing towards the bottom of the lamp.
+Use the new 1x1.75-inch material to trim out the lower part of the lamp, using the same method as the previous step (flush at the bottom).
+Be sure to position the ripped side of the 1x1.75 material facing toward the bottom of the lamp.

-Next, make a square out of four 6 inch pieces of 1x4, cut at a 45° angle.
+Next, make a square out of four 6-inch pieces of 1x4 cut at a 45° angle (see diagram).
 Assemble the pieces with glue and brads.
 Once assembled, drill a hole at the center for the lamp socket to fit into.
-There are several different types of lamp hardware kits, so it depends on which one you are using as to what size hole to drill.
+There are several different types of lamp hardware kits, so it depends on which one you select as to what size hole to drill.
+It is best to purchase the lamp kit before you start building this lamp.

 Now that you have built this rustic table lamp, you can use what you have learned to make other styles of rustic lighting.